 CIA ProChef 2 StoryHome » cooking 101

 After graduating from the Culinary Institute of America (CIA) in 1982, I became a pastry chef.
-I have 20 years of strong industry experience, including almost 10 years as Executive Pastry Chef for Hyatt hotels.
-Fifteen years ago, I began my own company, Food and Health Communications, researching and developing healthy recipes and cooking methods and producing educational materials .
+I have 20 years of strong industry experience, including over 8 years as an Executive Pastry Chef for Hyatt Hotels (Grand Hyatt Tampa, Hyatt Regency Scottsdale on Gainey Ranch).
+Twenty years ago, I began my own company, Food and Health Communications, researching and developing healthy recipes and cooking methods and producing educational materials .

 One day, I was visiting the CIA website.
 I am not sure why; maybe to find a picture of the school to show a friend.
 But I will never forget my reaction when I stumbled upon their ProChef Certification program.
 My reaction was nothing short of, “I want that!”